-The Purchaser via their Builder must submit the following to the Architectural Consultant for a preliminary review:
+The Builder must submit the following to the Architectural Consultant for a preliminary review:

 - Floor plans-sketches or existing drawings that include all exterior dimensions. - Front elevation and all exposed elevations-in the case of corner lots or lots exposed to open spaces. - Material and colour selections, if customer preference is already known.